Microsoft System Design Interview: What the Bar Tests at Each Level

 Weeks 4-7: Problem practice.
 Work through 10-15 problems from the categories above.
 Set a 45-minute timer, design it completely, then compare to a strong reference.
 Focus on identifying where your scoping went wrong, not just where your components differed.

 Weeks 8-10: Microsoft calibration.
 Read about Azure's major services.
 If you're interviewing for a product team, use that product.
-Practice framing designs around enterprise multi-tenancy and compliance concerns.
-These come up and they reward preparation.
+Practice framing designs around enterprise multi-tenancy and compliance.
+A typical Microsoft follow-up looks like: "Tenant A is in Germany and Tenant B is a US healthcare provider.
+Where does their data live, and who holds the encryption keys?"
+If you've rehearsed the answer once, you have it.

 Weeks 11-12: Mock interviews out loud.
 You cannot calibrate your communication skills by studying alone.
-Knowing the answer and being able to explain it under pressure while someone is asking you follow-up questions are genuinely different skills.
+Knowing the answer and explaining it under pressure while someone interrupts you are two different skills, and only one of them is what the room scores.
 SpaceComplexity provides voice-based mock interviews with rubric-based feedback across communication, problem-solving, and technical depth.
 That's the rep that closes the gap.

 For an L63-L64 target, start earlier.
 Architectural thinking takes longer to develop than DSA skill.